 These so-called “confiscation laws” effectively criminalized dissent against the American Revolution.
 The seizure and sale of loyalist property also raised revenue for the state by redistributing property from Loyalists to the rest of the community.

-Rankin had a good reason to hid anything of value.
+Rankin had a good reason to hide anything of value.
 He had remained a British loyalist throughout the conflict.
 Furthermore, Rankin had involved himself in a conspiracy to bring British troops across the Susquehanna into York.
 Don’t forget that Rankin was a ferry owner.

 You might be wondering what strategic value York held.